ganyicz/bond/README.md

 </div>
 ```

-To make slot content behave as expected, wrap it with an element that has the x-slot directive.
-This resets the scope to the parent:
+To make slot behave as expected, wrap `{{ $slot }}` inside your component with an element that has an `x-slot` directive.
+This will reset the scope to the parent:

 ```html
 <div {{ $attributes }}>